The system can be used with any common inverted microscope used for ICSI, with or without heated glass stage, brand and /or model.

 For any further information and support, you can check our instructions and technical manual.
 You can request any time a Demo or a Free trial.
 We will be happy to assist you.

 Sperm movement analysis includes several parameters for quantifying spermatozoa’s flagellar and head movement.
-We calculate different velocity patterns of the progression of the spermatozoa such as curvilinear velocity, straight-line velocity, average-path velocity, etc. Our algorithm calculation also includes velocity ratios, amplitude of lateral head displacement, and other kinematic values for the best determination of motility.
-Based on all of the above data, the best spermatozoa, at the moment the user ranks, are immediately cycled and displayed on the screen with a certain color so you can decide which sperm is the best for selection and ICSI.
+We calculate various velocity patterns of spermatozoa progression, including curvilinear velocity, straight-line velocity, and average path velocity.
+Our algorithm calculation also includes velocity ratios, amplitude of lateral head displacement, and other kinematic values for better determination of motility.
+Based on all the above data, the spermatozoa, as ranked by the user, are immediately cycled and displayed on the screen with a specific color, allowing you to select them for ICSI.

 For the extended morphology ranking system, we use a horizontal gradient color bar, and the algorithms calculate the score by using a combination of multiple and different aspects of spermatozoa characteristics.
-Those are based on different sperm structures, shape/ratio/dimensions, including features such as acrosome, nucleus, etc. All the above characteristics are combined with experimental algorithms, for the time being, so that we’ll be able to include in the final result also the different sperm membrane properties which are related to membrane function, integrity, protamine levels, and sperm DNA maturity.
+Those are based on different sperm structures, shape/ratio/dimensions, including features such as acrosome, nucleus, etc. All the above characteristics are combined with experimental algorithms, for the time being, so that we’ll be able to include in the final result also the different sperm membrane properties, which are related to membrane function, integrity, protamine levels, and sperm DNA maturity.

 Please contact us for more details.

-The ranking and the confidence levels obtained, and the algorithm designed and developed by ReproScientifics is the first (1) version of this system.
+The ranking and the confidence levels obtained, and the algorithm designed and developed by ReproScientifics, is the first (1) version of this system.
 Given the evolution of the artificial intelligence models and subsequent bioinformatics development, the predictive value of this analysis is considered experimental and may be affected, among others, by camera resolution, image or video quality, internet speed, and will be periodically adjusted by enhancements and updates, as the dataset increases, and the algorithm evolves.

 Data security is the practice of protecting digital information from unauthorized access, corruption, or theft throughout its entire lifecycle.
 ReproScientifics recognizes the importance of protecting and ensuring the integrity of Users’ Confidential Information and Personal Data.

 The World Health Organization (WHO) demographics estimates that the male factor contributes to 50% of infertility cases and according to reports of the European Society of Human Reproduction and Embryology (ESHRE) and the Centers for Disease Control and Prevention of the United States (CDC), the percentage of deliveries per ART cycle in 2014 and 2016 were 21 and 22%, respectively.
-Among the reasons for this relatively low efficiency, the quality of the spermatozoa has been pointed out as critical, and the presence of low quality and high percentages of DNA-damaged spermatozoa in the patient’s ejaculation is possibly one of the main factors reducing the ARTs outcomes.
+Among the reasons for this relatively low efficiency, the quality of the spermatozoa has been pointed out as critical, and the presence of low-quality and high percentages of DNA-damaged spermatozoa in the patient’s ejaculation is possibly one of the main factors reducing the ARTs outcomes.
 Thus, one of the main challenges in reproductive medicine is to ensure the highest quality of the spermatozoa used in ARTs.

-The visual assessment of sperms for ICSI is performed manually and it is only based on the judgment of embryologists.
+The visual assessment of spermatozoa for ICSI is performed manually, and it is only based on the judgment of embryologists.
 This method is inaccurate, subjective, non-repeatable, and hard to teach.
 The inherent lack of objectivity in the evaluation of human sperm motility and morphology, the difficulty in standardizing, implementing, and controlling manual methods, and the high degree of variation within and between laboratories and technicians have fueled the introduction of new technologies based on Artificial Intelligence and deep convolutional neural networks.

-In recent years, a number of tests were introduced for the evaluation of sperm chromatin structure, including TUNEL (terminal dUTP nick-end labeling), COMET (single cell gel electrophoresis), AO (acridine orange), CMA3 (chromomycin A3), SCSA (sperm chromatin structure assay), and SCD (sperm chromatin dispersion).
+In recent years, several tests were introduced for the evaluation of sperm chromatin structure, including TUNEL (terminal dUTP nick-end labeling), COMET (single cell gel electrophoresis), AO (acridine orange), CMA3 (chromomycin A3), SCSA (sperm chromatin structure assay), and SCD (sperm chromatin dispersion).
 Most of these sperm tests require too much time for analysis, expensive equipment, and high costs.
 But the main problem is that none of the aforementioned techniques can be used in daily routines because the process of fixing and/or the staining procedures compromise sperm viability, either by introducing dye into the cell nucleus or by fully lysing the cell.